Razorback sucker: Distribution

 The species originally occurred throughout the medium-sized and large rivers of the Colorado River Basin, including to the states of Baja California and Sonora in Mexico, but its range has shrunk to the river above the Grand Canyon, and to Lake Mead, Lake Mohave, and Lake Havasu on the lower part of the river.
 It is also considered extirpated from Wyoming.
 The reason for the decline is largely due to habitat loss.
 The state of California designated it as endangered in 1974, followed by the United States government in 1991.
 A population of over 3,000 fish in Lake Mohave has been created by an augmentation program using fry that were produced naturally in the lake.
 In addition, reintroduction programs have released hatchery-raised fish into Lake Havasu, the Colorado River below Parker Dam, and the Verde River.

 In 2012 and again in 2013, razorback sucker have been detected in the lower Grand Canyon.
 These were the first recorded sightings in the Grand Canyon National Park since the 1990s.
 In March 2014, in an effort to find out more about this wild population, nine tagged adult razorback sucker were released into the River Colorado below the Lava Falls.
 By tracking these fish, biologists hope to be able to detect the whereabouts of other spawning fish and assess their movements and how they use the habitat.

 In spring 2014 a new search for reproduction of the fish at Grand Canyon National Park resulted in the first finding of larvae for several decades.
 On nine of 47 sites, spawning Razorbacks were found.

 Populations in the Green and Colorado rivers upstream of Glen Canyon Dam have been reestablished through a stocking program and stocked razorback suckers have consistently spawned and produced larval fish.

 As of 2021, the only self-sustaining population of razorback sucker is found in Lake Mead.
-While larval fish are found in other areas, indicative of successful spawning, recruitment (survival to adulthood) is not sufficient or even absent due to predation.
+While larval fish are found in other areas, indicative of successful spawning, recruitment (survival to adulthood) is insufficient or absent due to predation.
 Non-native predators of the razorback sucker include striped bass and flathead catfish in the Lower Colorado Basin and smallmouth bass, northern pike and walleye in the Upper Colorado Basin, with channel catfish present in the San Juan River subbasin.